svetlana-so/Mini_Discord_Clone/README.md

 - File Sharing: Allow users to share files, such as images and documents, within channels.
 - Accessibility Improvements: Ensure that the application is accessible to users with disabilities by implementing accessibility features and following best practices.
 - Performance Optimization: Optimize the application's performance to improve loading times and responsiveness.
+- Allowing user to log back in, or show messages that already exist on the channel upon logging in.
+- Slim down custom UI components.
+- Extract some logic into chat component which would only be mounted upon logging in to the app.
+- Welcome message should be sent by the server instead of the user.